pallets/click/docs/shell-completion.md

 ```{currentmodule} click.shell_completion
 ```

-Click provides tab completion support for Bash (version 4.4 and up), Zsh, and Fish.
+Click provides tab completion support for Bash (version 4.4 and up), Zsh, Fish, and PowerShell.
 It is possible to add support for other shells too, and suggestions can be customized at multiple levels.

 Shell completion suggests command names, option names, and values for choice, file, and path parameter types.
 Options are only listed if at least a dash has been entered.
 Hidden commands and options are not shown.